YxngMoe/ynxgmoe.github.io/index.md

 ### _Artifact: Software Design and Engineering_

 The selected artifact for this category is the **Inventory App**, developed as part of the CS360 Mobile Architecture and Programming course.
-The app tracks
+The app tracks...